altaga/Illegal-Logging-and-Fire-Detector/README.md

 # LoraWAN Module:

-In this section we will explain all the details of the data transmission since we send the QuickFeather data by serial to the B-L072Z-LRWAN1, until it reaches AWS IoT.
+In this section we will explain all the details of the data transmission since we send the POsC data  to WiFi-LoRa-32, until it reaches AWS IoT.

 ## Hardware: